 I wanted to share a life update and some personal experiences of what it’s really been like living in a remote area with 20 acres.
 If you are thinking of moving to the country, if you are thinking of homesteading or living off the land, I want to share some of the things that people don’t always talk about.
-For those visiting from youtube, thanks for stopping by!
+For those visiting from YouTube, thanks for stopping by!
 I wanted to share a little more about life here.

 Being An Outsider